What Is A Personal Loan?

 These perks allow you to shop around with different lenders before deciding on the one that gives you the best rates and payment options.
 Lenders check your score using a soft pull (which does not affect your credit), so be sure to check all of your options before deciding on a loan.

-Bad credit makes it harder for you to be approved for a loan and results in you having to pay more in fees and interest if you take one out.
+Fair credit and bad credit makes it harder for you to be approved for a loan and results in you having to pay more in fees and interest if you take one out.
 Most lenders see borrowers with a score below 620 as risky.

 In addition to checking your credit, lenders look at your current financial situation to determine if you qualify for a loan.
 This includes your debt-to-income ratio, education, and earning potential.